-Status of Recommendation III(D)
+Lead State and Partners Status of Recommendation III(D)

-The Arctic Spatial Data Infrastructure (Arctic SDI), led by CAFF, will establish a joint technical collaboration among the national mapping agencies surrounding the Arctic to consolidate geographic reference data as a basis for analyzing and monitoring the Arctic environment

-An Arctic Regional Hydrographic Commission was established in October 2010 by the five Arctic coastal States.
-The Commission has met annually since its formation to promote the exchange of hydrographic information, knowledge and data required to improve nautical charting to facilitate safe navigation and protection of the Arctic marine environment.
-A key interest of the Commission is to advance Arctic hydrographic data collection through use of new technologies and platforms of opportunity as an aid to improve modern chart coverage.

-Since 2011, the Russian Federation's Hydrographic Service has been investigating the Northern Sea Route's least-studied areas, with specialized vessels surveying a 31,000 square km area of the sea floor.
+CAFE The Arctic Spatial Data Infrastructure (Arctic SDI) led by CAFE is creating the framework and standards for spatial information exchange and integration Canada Donmark Norway Russian Eddoration An Arstic Pogional Hydrographic Commission LICA was established in October 2010 by the five USA Arstic coastal States.
+The Commission has met Arctic codstal states.
+The commission has met annually since its formation to promote the exchange of flyurographic information, nowiedge and data required to improve nautical charting to facilitate safe havigation and protection of the Arctic marine environment.
+A Aretic budge and big data collection through use af new technologies and platforms of on new technologies and platforms of sources and and to improve modern chart Russian Endoration coverage.
+Since 2011, the Russian Federation's Hydrographic Service has been investigating the Northern Sea Boute's least-studied areas with specialized vessels surveying a 31 000 square km area of the sea floor.
 Survey results have been digitized and developed in electronic navigation charts.
 Sixty-eight marine electronic navigation charts were issued based on the survey results.
 By the end of 2012, two hundred charts were developed.

-The Norwegian Pilot Guide consists of eight volumes of sailing directions for the Norwegian coast, Svalbard and Jan Mayen.
+Norway The Norwegian Pilot Guide consists of eight volumes of sailing directions for the Norwegian coast, Svalbard and Jan Mayen.
 The Norwegian Pilot Guide Volume 7, which covers Svalbard and Jan Mayen, was made available in English in July 2012.

-In June 2011, the U.S. Office of Coast Survey published the "Arctic Nautical Charting Plan" which included descriptions of the foundational data needs for better charting in the U.S. Arctic and showed the outlines for 15 proposed new charts in the region.
-The first new chart, NOAA Chart 16161 $-\!-\!$ Approaches to Kotzebue, was published in May 2012.
-The next new chart, NOAA Chart 16190 - Bering Strait North, is planned for release in summer 2013.
-The U.S. also produces Sailing Directions (volumes 180-183) and the NOAA Coast Pilot (volume 9) to support navigation in U.S. and Arctic waters as well as 36 electronic navigational charts (ENCs) and 39 raster charts for U.S. waters included in the area covered by the Arctic Regional Hydrographic Commission.
+USA In June 2011, the U.S. Office of Coast Survey published the "Arctic Nautical Charting Plan " which included descriptions of the foundational data needs for better charting in the U.S. Arctic and showed the outlines for 15 proposed new Chart 16161 Approaches to Ketrobus was undit 10101 - Approduies to Kolzebue, Was NOAA Chart 16190 - Baring Strait North is nlanned for release in summer 2012 The U.S. also produces Sailing Directions (volumes 190- 183) and the NOAA Coast Pilot (volume 9) to support navigation in U.S. and Arctic waters as well as 36 electronic navigational charts (ENCs)

+and 39 raster charts for U.S. waters included in

+the area covered by the Arctic Regional

+Hydrographic Commission.